 In June 2020, the Company and Apollomics entered into a clinical supply agreement pursuant to which the Company will manufacture and supply the Products at agreed upon prices.
 Apollomics has the option to begin manufacture of the Products after appropriate material transfer requirements are met.
+During the year ended December 30, 2021, the Company recognized \$1.1 million as revenue from the sale of clinical supplies to Apollomics.
+There were no sales of clinical supplies under the Agreement for the year ended December 31, 2022.

 The Company evaluated the Agreement under the provisions of ASC 606 and identified two performance obligations under this revenue arrangement: the (i) delivery of functional licenses and (ii) manufacture and supply of the Products.
 The initial transaction price consists of a \$9.0 million non-refundable up-front payment which was allocated to the delivered functional licenses and recognized in full as revenue in the first quarter of 2020 given that the performance obligation was satisfied upon inception.
 The Agreement contains various forms of variable consideration, including (i) up to \$75.0 million in development milestones based on achievement of certain clinical and regulatory events, (ii) up to \$105.0 million of sales-based commercial milestones based on achievement of certain annual net sales targets, (iii) sales-based royalties at specified percentages of net sales ranging from the high single digits to 15%, and (iv) manufacture and supply of clinical and commercial Products.
 The Company has fully constrained the development milestone consideration using the most likely amount method and will recognize that revenue when it is probable that recognition of revenue related to the milestone will not result in a significant reversal in amounts recognized in future periods, and as such have been excluded from the transaction price.
 In September 2020, the Company received a non-refundable \$1.0 million development milestone payment upon acceptance by Chinese regulatory authorities of a Phase 3 bridging study design to support registration in China.
 The Company recognized this \$1.0 million payment as revenue in the quarter ended September 30, 2020.
+The Company did not recognize any milestone revenue under the Agreement for the years ended December 31, 2022 and 2021.

 The Company will recognize revenue related to the sales-based commercial and royalty milestones and royalties at the later of (i) when the related sales occur or (ii) when the performance obligation to which some or all of the royalty has been allocated has been satisfied (or partially satisfied), as they were determined to relate predominantly to the licenses granted to Apollomics and, therefore, have been excluded from the transaction price.
 Lastly, the Company has determined that the consideration for the manufacturing and supply is all variable and is fully constrained.
 Variable consideration allocated to manufacturing and supply will be recognized at a point in time when the Product is delivered and when the title to the Product is transferred to the customer pursuant to the agreement.
 The Company reassesses the transaction price in each reporting period and upon the occurrence of a change in circumstances or final resolution of any particular event.